syncfusion-content/winui-docs/winui/Cartesian-Charts/Getting-Started.md

 ## Add title

-The header of the chart acts as the title to provide quick information to the user about the data being plotted in the chart.
-You can set title using the [Header]() property of chart as follows.
+The title of the chart provide quick information to the user about the data being plotted in the chart.
+The [Header]() property is used to set title for the chart as follows.

 {% tabs %}